Engineer-D/JIDO-TAGS/README.md

 # Problem

-Inadequate information on how to get physical instructors or experts that are good at a particular course of study or enterpreneural skillset.
+With increased rate of armed robbery and kidnapping around, the safety of citizens are threatened.
-Tutorial centres not being able to get their target audience for their various programs and service
+Imagine a situation where one is a victime of this and his/her location is unknown.

 # Proposed Solution

 A smart watch that protects citizens from robbery.
+It could tell when you are scared, send your location to the nearest police station and to your next of kin and contains a kind of teaser.

 # Proposed Stack